 I see the island of Bohol as a showcase of what you can find in the entire Philippines.
 Paradisiac beaches, mangroves, river cruises, jungle adventures and top-notch diving spots all in one place.

-This travel guide of Bohol and Panglao is packed with the most up-to-date and reliable information (February 2017) to start planning your journey.
-Find here tips about where to go, what to do, budget and more.
+This travel guide of Bohol and Panglao is packed with the most up-to-date and reliable information (up to 2018) to start planning your journey.
+Find here tips about where to go, what to do, where to eat, budget and much more.

 Sections of this Bohol travel guide

 There are exactly 7,107 islands (!) in the Philippines, but Bohol is surely one of the most diverse and interesting ones you can pick to visit.